 We see two reasons…

-Firstly, we support the idea of hypnotic techno being a sub genre of the underground techno, characterised by a constant repetition and inherited from Detroit’s minimalism, but we also admit that it can rather be seen as “an aesthetic” – repetitive – which can be found in any music genre, including in dub techno.
+Firstly, we support the idea of hypnotic techno being a subgenre of underground techno, characterised by constant repetition and inherited from Detroit’s minimalism, but we also admit that it can rather be seen as “an aesthetic” – repetitive – which can be found in any music genre, including in dub techno.

 Slope Point, based in Barcelona and born in 2019, is entirely dedicated to the dub techno sound.
-The label has succeeded to bring the ageing sub genre in the modernity, however in a slightly different way than Well Street Records, which has been pursuing the same “modernisation objective”.
-While Well Street Records has refreshed the dub techno by merging it with the UK bass, Slope Point plays the deep card and the subtle percussions to bring the sound in 2021.
+The label has succeeded to bring the ageing sub-genre to modernity, however in a slightly different way than Well Street Records, which has been pursuing the same “modernisation objective”.
+While Well Street Records has refreshed dub techno by merging it with the UK bass, Slope Point plays the deep card and the subtle percussions to bring the sound in 2021.
 “Unnoticed” by George Kostopoulos is particularly representative of such an elegant sound signature.

-Mesmerising, subtle, with well-designed beats, the release can only come up with many superlatives, making Kostopoulos a serious artist to follow in the dub techno music.
+Mesmerising, subtle, with well-designed beats, the release can only come up with many superlatives, making Kostopoulos a serious artist to follow in the dub techno sub-music.